-As promised two weeks ago, I’ve compiled what I am calling here a guide to journals and magazines that publish flash nonfiction/micro-essays.
+As promised, I’ve compiled what I am calling here a guide to journals and magazines that publish flash nonfiction/micro-essays.

 Without further ado…

 - After Happy Hour ($)

 - Apple in the Dark (Note: In August 2022, I was told of a “dangerous website” warning for this one; proceed with caution.)